 For further information please refer to MiFID2 – Foreign Exchange (FX) Means of Payment Exclusion Examples

-2.1 Consumers or Business Users may use the StudyPay Payments Gateway to make payment to Business Users.
-Business Users may use the StudyPay Payments Gateway to make payments or receive money or make payments via MOTO (as set out below).
-In each case, the Consumer or Business User making the payment is referred to as the “End User”.
+2.1 Business Users may use the Gateway Services to receive payments from consumers or other businesses.
+The Consumer or Business User making the payment is referred to here as the “End User”.

-2.4 Before an End User submits any payment via the StudyPay Payments Gateway, we will advise the End User of the total amount they will need to transfer to us to effect the StudyPay payment (“Settlement Amount”).
+2.3 Before an End User submits any payment via the Gateway, we will advise the End User of the total amount they will need to transfer to us to effect the Gateway payment (“Settlement Amount”).
 This Settlement Amount will include all charges to be deducted by the credit or debit card provider, relevant transaction fees and the costs of any currency conversion services.

-2.6 The End User will then receive a Transaction authorisation code or a failure message.
+2.5 The End User will then receive a Transaction authorisation code or a failure message.
 The End User will be responsible for ensuring the accuracy of the information set out in the Transaction authorisation code or a failure message.
-We will only process your payment when we accept your payment request and we have satisfactorily received and verified identification and anti-money laundering documents.
-Once we have accepted your payment request you cannot withdraw it and payment cannot be terminated unless the termination provisions at clause 16 apply.
+We will only process the payment when we accept the payment request after we have conducted all necessary regulatory and/or operational checks.
+Once we have accepted a payment request it cannot be withdrawn and payment cannot be terminated unless the termination provisions at clause 15 apply.

-2.7 If the End User does not accept the Settlement Amount, select the “Cancel” option to stop the processing of the payment.
+2.6 If the End User does not accept the Settlement Amount, they can select the “Cancel” option to stop the processing of the payment.

-2.8 You can use the StudyPay Payments Gateway to make payments by credit or debit card at any time.
+2.7 An End User can use the Gateway to make payments by credit or debit card at any time.

-2.9 Where you fail to provide payment following acceptance of a rate on the StudyPay Payments Gateway for a proposed Transaction, and we have entered into a Spot Contract in relation to such a Transaction, you will pay to us on demand and/or we may deduct from any monies we hold on your behalf, including any balance in the Trading Facility, reserve or Deposit, all costs, charges, expenses and liabilities suffered or incurred by us in connection therewith (including the cost of selling any Purchase Currency) on a pound for pound basis.
+2.8 Where an End User fails to provide payment following acceptance of a rate on the Gateway for a proposed Transaction, and we have entered into a Spot Contract in relation to such a Transaction, you will be liable to pay to us on demand and/or we may deduct from any monies we hold on your behalf, including any balance in the Trading Facility, reserve or Deposit, all costs, charges, expenses and liabilities suffered or incurred by us in connection therewith (including the cost of selling any Purchase Currency) on a pound for pound basis.